Patti Smith: Career

-Early performances
+Early work

 In 1969, Smith went to Paris with her sister, and started busking and doing performance art.
 When Smith returned to Manhattan, she lived at the Hotel Chelsea with Robert Mapplethorpe.
 They frequented Max's Kansas City on Park Avenue, and Smith provided the spoken word soundtrack for Sandy Daley's art film Robert Having His Nipple Pierced, starring Mapplethorpe.
 The same year, Smith appeared with Jayne County in Jackie Curtis's play Femme Fatale.
 She also starred in Anthony Ingrassia's play Island.
 As a member of the Poetry Project, she spent the early 1970s painting, writing, and performing.

-In 1969, Smith also performed in the one-act play Cowboy Mouth, which she co-wrote with Sam Shepard.
-The published play's notes call for "a man who looks like a coyote and a woman who looks like a crow".
-She wrote several poems about Shepard and her relationship with him, including "for sam shepard" and "Sam Shepard: 9 Random Years (7 + 2)", that were published in Angel City, Curse of the Starving Class & Other Plays (1976).
+In 1971, Smith performed in the one-act play Cowboy Mouth, which she co-wrote with Sam Shepard.
+She wrote several poems about Shepard and their relationship including "Sam Shepard: 9 Random Years (7 + 2)".
 On February 10, 1971, Smith, accompanied by Lenny Kaye on electric guitar, opened for Gerard Malanga, which was her first public poetry performance.

 Smith was briefly considered as lead singer for Blue Öyster Cult.
 She contributed lyrics to several Blue Öyster Cult songs, including "Debbie Denise", which was inspired by her poems "In Remembrance of Debbie Denise", "Baby Ice Dog", "Career of Evil", "Fire of Unknown Origin", "The Revenge of Vera Gemini", on which she performs duet vocals, and "Shooting Shark".
 At the time, she was romantically involved with Allen Lanier, Blue Öyster Cult's keyboardist.
 During these years, Smith was also a rock music journalist, writing periodically for Rolling Stone and Creem.

-The Patti Smith Group
+Formation of the Patti Smith Group and breakthrough

 In 1973, Smith teamed up again with musician and rock archivist Lenny Kaye, and later added Richard Sohl on piano.
 The trio developed into a full band with the addition of Ivan Král on guitar and bass and Jay Dee Daugherty on drums.
 Financed by Sam Wagstaff, the band recorded their first single, "Hey Joe/Piss Factory" in 1974.
 The A-side was a version of the rock standard with the addition of a spoken word piece about Patty Hearst, a fugitive heiress.
 The B-side describes the helpless alienation Smith felt while working on a factory assembly line and the salvation she dreams of achieving by escaping to New York City.
-In a 1996 interview on artistic influences during her younger years, Smith said, "I had devoted so much of my girlish daydreams to Rimbaud.
+In a 1996 interview on artistic influences during her younger years, Smith said, "I had devoted so much of my girlish daydreams to Arthur Rimbaud.
 Rimbaud was like my boyfriend."

 Later the same year, she performed "I Wake Up Screaming", a poem, on The Whole Thing Started with Rock & Roll Now It's Out of Control, an album by The Doors' Ray Manzarek.